slviajero/tinybasic/MANUAL.md

 Answer of a model could be collected with the input sequence above.

-Unlike the primary serial port, the baudrate of the secondary port can be changed by the BASIC program.
+Unlike the primary serial port, the baud rate of the secondary port can be changed by the BASIC program.
 Example:

 SET 8, 31250

-would set the baudrate to the standard MIDI baudrate of 31250.
-Any allowed baudrate of the hardware platform can be used.
+would set the baud rate to the standard MIDI baud rate of 31250.
+Any allowed baud rate of the hardware platform can be used.
 The serial port is reset after this command.

 ### Wire communication

 Stream &7 is used for Wire i.e. the I2C protocol.
 BASIC uses the implementation of the Arduino Wire library and the Wire object.
-Actually, the I2C protocol is very compley and the Wire library hides this complexity making it a byte stream.
+Actually, the I2C protocol is very complex and the Wire library hides this complexity making it a byte stream.
 PRINT, INPUT, GET and PUT can deal well with byte streams, therefore most of the Wire libraries functionality can be used from BASIC.
 There is a master and a slave mode implementation.

 In master mode, the OPEN statement for the I2C stream is used in read mode.
 Example: